IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 Next Steps
 ----------

 If you can log in to Dataverse, great!
 You're almost ready to start hacking on code.
-However, initial deployment of the Dataverse war file was does by the ``install`` script and you need to get set up to deploy the war file from an IDE such as Netbeans or the command line.
+However, initial deployment of the Dataverse war file was done by the ``install`` script and you need to get set up to deploy the war file from an IDE such as Netbeans or the command line.
 This is the first topic under :doc:`tips`, where you should go next.

 If something has gone terribly wrong with any of the steps above, please see the :doc:`troubleshooting` section and don't be shy about reaching out as explained under "Getting Help" in the :doc:`intro` section.